What is a network engineer?

 What qualifications do I need to become a network engineer?

-How does the advancement opportunities look like in this field?
+How does the advancement opportunities look like in network engineering?

 Network engineers can progress to senior or managerial roles with experience.
 Some move into specialized roles such as network security or cloud networking.
 The field also offers opportunities for continuous learning and upskilling due to the constantly evolving nature of technology.